amueller69/Law-School-Notes/Spring-2019/CrimLaw/08-Exculpation.md

 ## Excuse - Insanity

+* **Insanity** - A defense negating mens rea or affirmative defense that D committed criminal act while suffering a legally recognized abnormal mental condition
   * Two types of behavior insanity covers
     * Cognitive defect – D didn’t understand the significance of his actions
-  * behavioral defect – D couldn’t control himself
+    * Behavioral defect – D couldn’t control himself
+  * *Ford v.
+Wainwright*: Supreme Court declares that the Eighth Amendment bars execution of the insane.
+Court stated that the defendant must have a rational understanding rather than mere awareness of the nexus between his crime and the punishment
+  * *Atkins v.
+Virginia*: Eighth Amendment forbids execution of people with mental retardation

+* Important terms:
+  * Mental Illness - Medical term referring to D’s diagnosed mental disorder, which ranges in severity and type (personality, psychotic, depression, etc)
+  * Insanity - Legal term referring to D’s mental state at time of the crime that may preclude culpability
+  * Incompetence - Legal term referring to D’s mental state at time of legal proceedings preventing “rational” and “factual” understanding of the proceedings against him, which may preclude ability to stand trial, undertake a responsibility, or get executed (including mentally disabled)
+    * **MPC §4.04** - Competence to be Tried and Sentence: No person who as a result of mental disease or defect lacks capacity to understand the proceedings against him or to assist in his own defense shall be tried, convicted or sentenced for the commission of an offense so long as such incapacity endures
+    * **Dusky Test**: “The test must be whether the defendant has sufficient present ability to consult with his lawyer with a reasonable degree of rational understanding – and whether he has a rational as well as factual understanding of the proceedings against him.”
+    * Note: Mental Illness broader than Insanity and Incompetence, so D can have mental illness and NOT be considered insane or incompetent
+    * Note: D could get Insanity but not Incompetent, or vice versa

 * Procedural impacts of the insanity defense
   * May not be competent to stand trial